Steak Burrito Bowl

 Thanks Prasanna!!

-Simple and healthy!
-I love this recipe definitely adding it to the Taco Tuesday rotation!
+Simple and delicious!
+I love this recipe, definitely adding it to the Taco Tuesday rotation!

 Woohoo Jillian!!

-Love how flavorful this looks and how quickly it comes together!
-I need some new delicious and easy dinners in my rotation, especially during this busy time of year!
+Love how flavorful this was and how quickly it comes together!

 Thanks Amanda!! 🙂